dylanbeattie/dylanbeattie.net/_posts/2025-05-29-the-hungarian-alphabet.md

   </tr>
 </table>

-"But hang on", you exclaim, "'dzs' isn't a letter, it's three letters!"... well, welcome to the *dzsungel*, baby.
+"But hang on", you exclaim, "'dzs' isn't a letter, it's three letters!"... well, welcome to the _dzsungel_, baby.
 We've got digraphs and trigraphs.

-English has sounds that can't be represented by a single letter. th, sh, ch, maybe zh if you're feeling fancy.
-We don't consider those letters in their own right.
-Hungarian also has sounds that can't be represented by a single letter, but are instead represented by *digraphs* - cs, dz, gy, ly, ny, sz, ty, zs - and one trigraph, the aforementioned dzs.
-And those are letters, because the Hungarian government says they're letters.
+English has sounds that can't be represented by a single letter – th, sh, ch, maybe zh if you're feeling fancy – but English orthography doesn’t consider those letters in their own right.
+Hungarian also has sounds that can't be represented by a single letter, but are instead represented by _digraphs_ - cs, dz, gy, ly, ny, sz, ty, zs - and one trigraph, the aforementioned dzs.
+And those are letters, because the Hungarian government said they're letters in 1984.

+About a decade later, the Unicode consortium rocks up with their rather excellent mission statement: